 \subsection{One-dimensional analysis and Hurst parameters}

-Fig.1 shows the results from a one-dimensional analysis of NFM vs. M, which the partitioning M = l,2,..., 40 is used for all three variables ($M=M_{y}=M_{p_t}=M_{\varphi}$).
-Obviously, the one-dimension second-order NFM saturates for all the three cases of $y, p_t$ and $\varphi$, respectively.
+Fig. 1 shows the results from a one-dimensional analysis of NFM vs. M, which the partitioning $M = 1, 2, \cdots, 40$ was used for all three variables ($M=M_{y}=M_{p_t}=M_{\varphi}$).
+Obviously, the one-dimensional second-order NFM saturates for all the three cases of $y, p_t$ and $\varphi$.

-It is easy to obtain the saturation exponent from Fig.1, after reducing the influence of momentum conservation\cite{liu} by excluding low values of M. The fitting results obtained according to Eq(6) are also shown in Fig.1 considering three phase space variables .
+It is easy to obtain the saturation exponent from Fig. 1, after reducing the influence of momentum conservation~\cite{liu} by excluding low values of M. The fitting results obtained according to Eq.
+(6) are also shown in Fig. 1, considering three phase-space variables.
 The corresponding parameter values are given in Table 1.